nikolas-giannakopoulos/Underwater-Image-Restoration/README.md

   </tr>
 </table>

-> **Note:** Please ensure your screenshots are placed in a `screenshots/` folder with the filenames used above, or update the paths accordingly.

 ### Quantitative Metrics
 The method was evaluated on 50 underwater images and compared against individual component methods (DCP-only and CLAHE-only).
 The proposed integrated pipeline achieves the best balance between Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).